fontina-petrakopoulou/fontina-petrakopoulou.github.io/publications.md

 [32] **Petrakopoulou F.**, Sánchez-Delgado S., Marugán-Cruz C., Santana D., 2017. <a href="/files/articles/2017_EnConvMan_SolarCCPP.pdf" target="_blank" >"Improving the efficiency of gas turbine systems with volumetric solar receivers", Energy Conversion and Management 149, 579-592.</a>

-[31]  Yolanda L., **Petrakopoulou F.**, Morosuk T., Boyano A., Tsatsaronis G., <a href="/files/articles/2017_Energy_Lara_etal.pdf" target="_blank" >“The Relationship Between Costs and Environmental Impacts in Power Plants: An Exergy-Based Study”, Energy, 138, 920-928, DOI: 10.1016/j.energy.2017.07.087.</a>
+[31]  Yolanda L., **Petrakopoulou F.**, Morosuk T., Boyano A., Tsatsaronis G., <a href="/files/articles/2017_Energy_Lara_etal.pdf" target="_blank" >“An exergy-based study on the relationship between costs and environmental impacts in power plants”, Energy, 138, 920-928, DOI: 10.1016/j.energy.2017.07.087.</a>

 [30]  **Petrakopoulou F.**, 2017. <a href="/files/articles/2017_sustainability-09-00327_questionnaire.pdf" target="_blank" >“The Social Perspective on the Renewable Energy Autonomy of Geographically Isolated Communities: Evidence from a Mediterranean Island”, Sustainability 9(3), 327; doi:10.3390/su9030327.</a>